 Lastly, consider how different materials and colours impact the space.
 For example, in a small garden large chunky logs painted in bold colours will make the space feel smaller.

 Whereas using small terracotta roof tiles or sand coloured bricks can subtly outline different zones while adding a splash of colour.
 Each space will also feel a little bigger.

 Knowing what option to pick for your space, budget and scheme can be tricky.
-That’s why we’ve compiled our top 50 Creative Garden Border and Lawn Edging Ideas.
+That’s why we’ve compiled our top creative garden edge ideas.